The Conductor’s Model for Enterprise Go-To-Market

 When Execution Gets Cheap, Judgment Gets Expensive

+What remains hard are decisions.
+Which account actually matters?
+Which conversation should happen now, and which stakeholder should be kept out of the room a little longer?
+Which initiative should be paused, even when it looks promising?
+Which paying customer is quietly draining more energy than they return?
 These decisions slow teams down because they require context, taste, and accountability.
-No system can make them for you.
+No system makes them for you.
 At best, systems amplify the quality of the call already made.
 In enterprise GTM, judgment is the bottleneck.

 Orchestration over Optimization

-For instance, in a rather simplified version, Interest precedes evaluation.
+Interest precedes evaluation.
 Evaluation precedes risk review.
 Risk review precedes procurement.
 Procurement precedes signature.

 Owning the Distribution Channels